 Armenia, a land of towering mountains, fertile valleys, shimmering lakes , and shifting borders, is located on the continent of Asia, between the Black and the Caspian Seas, pressed between Turkey, Iran, Azerbaijan, and Georgia.
 In the past, Greater Armenia’s borders have extended: North to the Caucasian mountains and the river Kur, East to the Caspian Sea, and West to include Lakes Van and Urmia, as well as the headwaters of the Tigris and Euphrates Rivers.
+With Lesser Armenia encompassing a portion of Asia Minor (modern Turkey), Armenia as a whole once covered approximately 250,000 square miles.
+Today, it occupies only 11,506 square miles.

 This location at the crossroads of mighty nations largely explains why, since ancient times, Armenia has been the battleground of empires and larger nations, dominated at different times by Babylon, Assyria, Persia, Rome, Byzantium, Arabia, the Ottoman Empire, and the Soviet Union.
 This, together with a lack of accessible historians, conspires to make Armenia’s history as confusing as her borders.
 Adding to the confusion are the distorted accounts stemming from the disputes and schisms within the Armenian Church, beginning in approximately AD 550, following the dogmatic definitions of the Council of Chalcedon (AD 451).